symfony-si/symfony-docs-sl/cookbook/cache/varnish.rst

         sub vcl_recv {
             // Match PURGE request to avoid cache bypassing if (req.request == "PURGE") {
-                // Match client IP to the acl
+                // Match client IP to the ACL
                 if (!client.ip ~ purge) {
                     // Deny access
                     error 405 "Not allowed.";